Updated RealPage Forecast Indicates Strong Demand, More Mild Rent Growth

 After starting the quarter below its long-term average, employment ended September on a high note, with an increase of nearly 254,000 jobs.
 This brings the total number of jobs created in the first nine months of the year to 1.8 million, which is 24% below the level seen during the same period last year.
 As inflation has been on a downward trajectory for some time now, average hourly earnings have been gaining lately, increasing 4% on an annual basis in September, indicating that real wages are moving up too.

 These recent developments have reflected positively on demand for apartments, as absorption during 3rd quarter topped 192,000 units, bringing the total number of units absorbed so far in 2024 to over 488,000.
-We believe that strong demand will continue well into 2025, though it will be about 12% below the 2024 level, according to RealPage.
+We believe that strong demand will continue well into 2025, rising about 5% above the 2024 level, according to RealPage.
 Supply, on the other hand, is expected to remain high in the next 12 months.
-Our pipeline indicates over 637,000 apartments are expected to be delivered in the next four quarters.
+As of 3rd quarter 2024, our pipeline indicated that just under 600,000 units were expected to be delivered in 2024.
 Though it is too early to see the immediate effects, the interest rate cut already delivered by the Fed, and those that will occur in the immediate future, will be reflected on the supply side as we move into 2025.

 For more economic insights that influence the multifamily industry, follow our Economy Express series.